 I’m super fond of street markets, and I felt so happy to wake up saturday morning and find one right in front of my face when I went outside the house.
 So.
 Much.
 Cheese.
 I just did my shopping a few days before in Porto, so my suitcase was already full, but unless I decided to throw away my clothes, I had no other choice than to buy just a couple of artisanal cheeses, instead of buying the whole cheese market.
 That was a very sad and emotional moment for me to be completely honest.

 A couple of streets away, there was another flea market, where I found bread I wish I could bake, and nice posters I’m sad I didn’t get.
-But it’s on my bucket list, along with Brick lane, of markets to come back to, because I need to raid them.
+But Noordermarkt’s on my bucket list along with Brick lane, of markets to come back to because I need to raid them.

-Another place outside my house, that did kickass berry juices and had an amazing live band.
+Another place outside my house, that did kickass berry juices and had this amazing live band playing on week ends.
 I loved sitting outside on the terrace and just chill, enjoy afternoon snacks and watch people go by.
-I once asked a guy to keep an eye on my mac while I went to the bathroom, and peeping him outside the window standing in front of my stuff like it was a really serious job.
+I once asked a guy to keep an eye on my mac while I went to the bathroom, and I peeped him outside the window standing in front of my stuff like it was a really serious job.
 He warned me after about thieves and Amsterdam being « really » dangerous sometimes, I said thanks and figured he clearly didn’t know where I came from.

-A tiny coffeeshop where people like to hang outside and sit wherever; sometimes even on the floor.
+A tiny coffeeshop where people like to hang outside and sit absolutely wherever, even on the floor.
 That’s a common trait in Amsterdam; of people sitting on the floor and on window nooks and looking so casual and liberated and stuff.
-Amsterdam is basically the capital for hipsters, I have yet to go to Portland to do the comparison .
+Amsterdam is basically the capital for hipsters (I have yet to go to Portland to do the comparison).
 I had an amazing whipped cream, with a side of apple pie, because that’s apparently how they do around there.